faraz9993/All_EIC_DevOps_Training/Day_17_Task.md

 ![alt text](images/Day_17_Images/Image_3)

-### Next, I built a YAML file named main2.yaml which will automates the installation of PostgreSQL, sets up the database, creates a user and configures a cron job for backups.
+### Next, I built a YAML file named main2.yaml which will automates the installation of mysql, sets up the database, creates a user and configures a cron job for backups.

 ```
 - name: Performing Day_17_Project_2